maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 * We have improved power management on the Droid 4, and under current ideal conditions, the power draw is about 60mW, with the modem turned on.
-That should last a decent battery for a few days.
+That should last a few days on a decent battery.
 * Various sensors and other hardware of the Motorola Droid 4 is now usable with Maemo Leste
 * A lot of kernel bugs/regressions have been chased and fixed.